kryton-me/kryton-me.github.io/2021-02-MacroLensCalculations.md

 ## Mag = Magnification of lens
 To be considered “[macro](https://en.m.wikipedia.org/wiki/Macro_photography)” this needs to be 1 or greater.

-## LT = Lenght of Extension tube
+## LT = Length of Extension tube
 The physical length of the extension tube / tubes from flange to flange.

 ## MagT = Magnification of lens & Extension tube
-Magnification once a given lenght of extension tube has been applied to a given lens.
+Magnification once a given length of extension tube has been applied to a given lens.

 ## I = Image Size
 Size of the image projected on to the sensor of the camera